 Time clocking is probably the most common type of intermitting.
 Figure 26 illustrates one of the easiest and most accurate ways to time clock a well.
 In order to use this method, good casing liquid levels are essential.
 A fluid level well sounder can be used to determine the liquid level in the tubing-casing annulus.
 As long as the liquid level build-up is on the straight line portion of the curve, there should be no loss of production due to intermitting the producing interval.
-However, when the build-up is on the curved portion of the curve, there will be a loss in production.
+However, when the build-up is on the curved portion of the curve, there should be no loss of production of the curve portion of the straight line portion.
 The example problem on Figure 26 illustrates this loss in production.